Tamil Nadu Forest Department: History

-On 10 January 1865, a public resolution by the Government of India, designated Dr Cleghorn as the founder of Forest Conservancy in India, and added: "His long services from the first organisation of forest management in Madras have without question greatly conduced to the public good in this branch of the administration".
+On 10 January 1865, a public resolution by the Government of India designated Dr Cleghorn as the founder of Forest Conservancy in India, and added: "His long services from the first organisation of forest management in Madras have without question greatly conduced to the public good in this branch of the administration".

 Douglas Hamilton was very interested in forest conservation in South India, and often visited his old friend General James Michael who was organising an experimental forest conservancy in the Annaimalai Hills.
 In 1854, he was appointed to temporarily manage the conservancy and showed great aptitude for these new forestry duties.
-Douglas succeeded permanently to the appointment and for the next three years was in charge of the Annaimalai forests, supplying teak lumberfor shipbuilding at the Bombay Dockyard.
+Douglas succeeded permanently to the appointment and for the next three years was in charge of the Annaimalai forests, supplying teak lumber for shipbuilding at the Bombay Dockyard.

 During this period, he became Assistant Conservator of Forests under Dr Hugh Francis Cleghorn who recently established the Madras Forest Department and whose work led to the establishment of the Forest Department of India in 1864.

 In 1857 Douglas Hamilton had to return to his regiment.
 The assistant conservator vacancy at Anamalai was filled by Lieutenant Richard Henry Beddome, who was an excellent explorer and who had a good knowledge of botany.
 He was recommended to Dr Cleghorn because of his powers of observation and description.
 He succeeded Cleghorn in 1860 and remained Chief Conservator until 1882.

-After the retirement of Beddome, upon the direction of the Viceroy of India, George Robinson, 1st Marquess of Ripon (pictured) and with the strong support of M E Grant Duff, Governor of Madras, Dietrich Brandis reorganised the Forestry Department as it operated smoothly thereafter.
+After Beddome's retirement, upon the direction of the Viceroy of India, George Robinson, 1st Marquess of Ripon (pictured) and with the strong support of M E Grant Duff, Governor of Madras, Dietrich Brandis reorganised the Forestry Department as it operated smoothly thereafter.
 J A Gamble followed R H Beddome as the conservator of forests.
 Gamble's successor was Horace Archibald Gass (pictured).
 Gass is now remembered for establishing the Gass Forest Museum.
 Gass was succeeded by F A Lodge and then by J A Master.

 In 1868, The Forest College and Research Institute was first established as part of the Agricultural School at Saidapet, Chennai.
 In 1916, it moved to Coimbatore.
 In 1989, Masters programme in forestry was introduced at the Forest College & Research Institute, new campus at Mettupalayam.
 In 1990, a Doctoral programme was also introduced.

 In 1969, Madras State was renamed Tamil Nadu (land of the Tamils) and the name of the department was likewise also changed.